-However, if you prefer the setup of a public cloud, Hyve can offer a management layer for AWS, Google and Azure.
+However, if you prefer the setup of a public cloud, Hyve can offer a management layer for AWS, Google and Azure clouds.
 Our expert engineers can work with your business to create a deployment or migration plan and add the management layer on top, helping you optimise your public cloud platform without needing an in-house IT team.

 - Digital Transformation: The Fourth Industrial Revolution

 - How to avoid unexpected public cloud bills

 - Hyve wins SDC Awards ‘Cloud Company of the Year’ for the third consecutive year